Beer-Pong-Sentinel/BeerPongSentinelMainframe/README.md

 ### Gravity Calibration
 To be able to predict accurately, we cannot just assume where gravity points to.
 We cannot just say that gravity is pointing down.
 To produce a gravity vector (in our camera coordiantes), we simply take a few videos with our camera system, of us letting go off a ball.
 We then process this data to find the gravity vector, and to estimate the value that we are observing for gravity.
 This provides much more accurate results than just assuming gravity is 9.8m/s

+The code we use to estimate the gravity vector can be found under [./simulations and data analysis/GravityEstimation.ipynb](https://github.com/Beer-Pong-Sentinel/BeerPongSentinelMainframe/tree/main/simulations%20and%20data%20analysis/GravityEstimation.ipynb)
 ## Our System In Real Life

 ### Lacunher - Beerie